Search the FAQ

 If you are making a group application, please be sure to fill out an application for each individual who will be traveling to the United States.
-This includes infants.
-Each individual who wishes to travel to the U.S. under the VWP is required to have a travel authorization.
+This includes infants and children.
+Each individual who wishes to travel to the U.S. under the VWP is required to have an approved travel authorization.

-Double check your details here, especially your passport information.
+Double check your details, especially your passport information.

 Submit your application

-Take down your application number and store it somewhere you’ll remember it
+Take note of your application number and store it somewhere you’ll remember it

 Your application number will come in handy at a later stage if you need to check your application status or to update your application details.
 Along with your application number, you will need to supply your passport number and date of birth to access this information.

 Again, be sure to check your information before making payment as there are certain data fields you will NOT be able to change post-payment submission.
 You have up to 7 days to make your payment after initiating your application whether your application is a single application or a group application.